|Logging in to Campus Express

 Q: What if I want to cancel my dining plan?

 A: Dining plan agreements are legal contracts between you and the University of Pennsylvania.
 Dining plan contracts are binding for the entire academic year.
 Cancellations are not permitted unless you are leaving the University.
 If you are leaving the University and need to cancel your dining plan, you MUST complete a cancellation form.
-The form can be obtained by contacting the Penn Dining office at 215-898-7585 or email@example.com.
+The form can be obtained by contacting the Penn Dining office at 215-898-7585 or firstname.lastname@example.org.
 The form must be signed and returned to Penn Dining.
 The cancellation needs to be approved by the University of Pennsylvania prior to issuance of any credit.
 All cancellations, regardless of reason, are subject to a $50 cancellation processing fee.
-Meal plan cancellations will only be granted when the student officially withdraws from the university.
+Dining plan cancellations will only be granted when the student officially withdraws from the university.

 If, however, a student is diagnosed with a medical condition AFTER agreeing to the terms of the dining plan or reports a pre-existing condition, the student's request for cancellation will be considered.
-Incoming freshmen will still be required to register for a meal plan, and then file a request for consideration of cancellation.
-To be considered for cancellation, the student should submit a signed letter from the student's health care provider detailing the reason(s) why our meal plan fails to meet the student's dietary requirements.
+Incoming freshmen will still be required to register for a dining plan, and then file a request for consideration of cancellation.
+To be considered for cancellation, the student should submit a signed letter from the student's health care provider detailing the reason(s) why our dining plan fails to meet the student's dietary requirements.
 This letter must include a suggested menu for the student as well as any specific meal preparation requirements.
 Every effort will be made to meet the student's dietary needs before cancellation is considered.

 The University reserves the right to terminate this agreement for failure to pay University fee, for violation of University or Penn Dining policy, or when you are no longer enrolled as a Penn student.